Skip to Content

 Consider at certain times

-Generally speaking, a player in possession of the ball can consider using the overhead skip pass, especially if the targeted receiver of the ball is a significant distance from the passer.
+Generally speaking, a player in possession of the ball can consider using the overhead pass, particularly by skipping it, especially if the targeted receiver of the ball is a significant distance from the passer.

-A simple example of this would be something like an offensive player with possession of the ball near a wing throws an overhead skip pass to a teammate on the opposite wing or opposite corner.
+A simple example of this would be something like an offensive player with possession of the ball near a wing throws an overhead pass that gets skipped to a teammate on the opposite wing or opposite corner.

-In that particular case, the recipient would be more than one pass away, which could be a great opportunity to throw the overhead skip pass.
+In that particular case, the recipient would be more than one pass away, which could be a great opportunity to throw the overhead pass by skipping it.

 Putting it another way, when a targeted receiver is more than one pass away, this generally means that, outside of a skip pass, the ball would have to go through at least one other person before reaching the targeted receiver.